kangks/speech-to-speech-amazon-nova-sonic/Deployment.md

 - Build the API Docker image
 - Push it to Amazon ECR
 - Create the ECS task definition and service
-- Set up the load balancers
+- Set up the load balancers with HTTP/HTTPS support
 - Create the DynamoDB table
+- Create Route53 DNS records (if HTTPS is configured)

-Note the outputs, especially the API load balancer DNS name.
+Note the outputs, especially the API load balancer DNS name or domain name.

-### 4. Deploy the Web Application Stack
+### 5. Deploy the Web Application Stack

 Finally, deploy the web application stack: